EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 ```

 ### Requirements
-- All Primary Server, Secondary Server and Client machine sould be reachable with IP address.
+- All Primary Server, Secondary Server and Client machine should be reachable with IP address.
-- In order to use fip resource, both servers should belong a same nework.
+- In order to use fip resource, both servers should belong a same network.
 	- If each server belongs to a different network, you can use ddns resource with [Dynamic DNS Server](https://github.com/EXPRESSCLUSTER/Tips/blob/master/ddnsPreparation.md) instead of fip address.
-- Ports which EXPRESSCLUSTER requires should be opend.
+- Ports which EXPRESSCLUSTER requires should be opened.
 	- You can find which port will be used by EXPRESSCLUSTER in [EXPRESSCLUSTER X 5.0 for Windows Getting Started Guide] (https://docs.nec.co.jp/sites/default/files/minisite/static/284b1dba-b9a1-4905-bcbf-e8de2265c9b0/ecx_x50_windows_en/W50_SG_EN/W_SG.html#communication-port-number)
 - 2 partitions are required for Mirror Disk Data Partition and Cluster Partition.
 	- Data Partition: Depends on mirrored data size (NTFS)
 	- Cluster Partition: 1GB, RAW (do not format this partition)
 	- **Note**
-		- It is not supported to mirror C: drive and please do NOT sprecify C: for Data Partition.
+		- It is not supported to mirror C: drive and please do NOT specify C: for Data Partition.
 		- Dynamic disk is not supported for Data Partition and Cluster Partition.
-		- Data on Secondary Server Data Partition will be removed for initial Mirror Disk synchroniation (Initial Recovery).
+		- Data on Secondary Server Data Partition will be removed for initial Mirror Disk synchronization (Initial Recovery).

 ### Sample configuration
 - Primary/Secondary Server